ElektraInitiative/libelektra/src/plugins/README.md

     their chance for necessary cleanups.
 -  `kdbClose()` makes sure that plugins can finally free their own resources in `elektraPluginClose()`.
--  `kdbPluginCheckConfig()` can be called manually to ensure a plugin is configured properly.
+-  `kdbCheckConfig()` can be called manually to ensure a plugin is configured properly.
+-  `kdbGenConfig()` can be called to produce all valid configurations of a plugin.

 ### KDB-Interface ###